FooDeas/raspberrypi-ua-netinst/README.md

 - ability to install via onboard wireless lan
 - better compatibility with accessory

-This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.
+This project gives [Raspbian][1] power users the ability to install a minimal base system unattended using the latest Raspbian packages, regardless when the installer was built.

-The installer with default settings configures eth0 with DHCP to get internet connectivity and completely wipes the SD card from any previous installation.
+The installer with the default settings configures eth0 with DHCP to get internet connectivity and completely wipes the SD card from any previous installation.

 ### Features